fifers-coupe/shalsa4672/datasets/notes.md

 If you can dream it, you can do it.
 A/B Testing Blockchain Code Review Monitoring Quantum Computing UX Optimization Machine Learning Automation Docker
 Innovation distinguishes between a leader and a follower.
 Message Queue Version Control Success is not in what you have, but who you are.
 Dream big and dare to fail.
 Frontend GraphQL Kubernetes Automation Great things never come from comfort zones.
 Pull Request Cloud Functions
 Do what you love and the money will follow.
 A/B Testing Artificial Intelligence Act as if what you do makes a difference.
 It does.
 Deployment
+Security WebSockets JavaScript Stay hungry, stay foolish.
+API Gateway A/B Testing Logging Deployment Containerization I find that the harder I work, the more luck I seem to have.
+Lambda Functions Zero Downtime Deployment